milanz14/PaintApp/README.md

 # Paintrest

-**Purpose:** This project was created for a MintBeam hackathon competition.
+**Purpose:** This project was created for a MintBean hackathon competition.
 Contestants were given 1-week to create an application that allowed for users to draw on a canvas.
 Then it was up to us to take that idea and make something with it. -- Enjoy!

 **Summary:** Paintrest is a platform that allows users to create and save thier artwork to share with the world!